-- In small areas, trapping may be an effective way of reducing vole populations.
+In small areas, trapping may be an effective way of reducing vole populations.
 Try Havahart live vole traps situated perpendicular to the widest vole runways or near the nesting sites at the base of trees and shrubs.
 Bait traps with peanut butter.
 Set baits midday to early evening when voles get more active.
 Reset the traps as often as necessary until you eliminate the population.
 Relocate voles if it’s legal where you live.
+(Note that it may not be!)
 The key to trapping is persistence.
 You may want to cover the traps so that pets and children do not accidentally find them.

-- Repellents have mixed results and need to be reapplied after it rains.
-Garden stores sell fox or coyote (predator) urine which usually turns off voles.
-(You can also pee in your own yard!)
+Repellents have mixed results and need to be reapplied after it rains.
+Garden stores sell fox or coyote (vole predator) urine which usually turns off voles.

-- Vole damage to tree bark is best prevented by encircling the tree with a light-colored tree guard (mesh).
+Vole damage to tree bark is best prevented by encircling the tree with a light-colored tree guard (mesh or hardware cloth).
 The guard should be tall enough to reach above the snow line in the winter and the base should be buried in the soil or have a soil ridge around the base.
 Make sure that the guard is loose enough so that it does not constrict the tree.

-- Some readers have suggested a variety of irritants sprinkled into vole tunnels (from natural to chemical): cayenne powder, garlic, onion, castor oil, a little nitrogen fertilizer, moth balls, and ammonia.
+Some readers have suggested a variety of irritants sprinkled into vole tunnels (from natural to chemical): cayenne powder, garlic, onion, castor oil, a little nitrogen fertilizer, and ammonia.
 In many cases, these ingredients can be mixed with water or soapy water and put in a spray bottle.
-However, you need to reapply ever time it rains.
+However, you will need to reapply after it rains.

-- One of the best control methods is an outdoor cat or a dog who’s a ratter!
+One of the best control methods is an outdoor cat or a dog who’s a specialized ratter!

-- While the damage may look visible in early spring, it is rarely permanent.
-Mole activity is heaviest in the springtime in most regions and does subside!
+While the damage may look visible in early spring, it is rarely permanent.
+Vole activity is heaviest in the springtime in most regions and does subside!
 Simply rake up the dead grass and reseed the area.
 As the surrounding grass grows it will cover up the trails.